zafershekh/webcom-dashboard/README.md

 3. jQuery
 4. CSS

-Thank you for checking out our Team Productivity Toolbox.
-I hope it proves as beneficial to your team as it has been for ours! 🛠️
+Thank you for checking out our Team Productivity Toolbox.🛠️